perryprog/JMBlog/rules.md

 - Voice chat is not moderated.
 Use at your own risk.
 - Common Sense: Just have some common sense.
 Please.
 - Griefing: surprise, it's not allowed and won't be tolerated!
 Griefing includes, but is not limited to, stealing one's items or making a mess of one's base.
 If someone has to clean up after you, it's griefing.
 - Inappropriate skins or usernames aren't allowed.
+This includes usernames/skins that impersonate someone else.
 You will get a warning → kick → one day ban (until you change your skin/username)
 - Failure to follow these rules will generally result in a warning → a mute → one day ban → 7 day ban → perm ban, unless otherwise specified